Investing Real Estate Investing

 Ink Business Cash® Credit Card

-New cardholders of the Ink Business Cash® Credit Card can earn $750 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.
+New cardholders of the Ink Business Cash® Credit Card can earn $350 when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.
 This card earns 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year; and 1% cash back on all other purchases.
 This is a great card if you’re after cashback potential.

 Ink Business Preferred® Credit Card